charlie-x/ava/README.md

 # ava

-testing variuous chat bot setups for AVA
+testing various chat bot setups for AVA

 inital one uses chatgpt api and azure speech sdk , with either remote or local whisper for speech to text